Istear/Inkam-Agent-APP-API-Testing/README.md

-# Inkam-Agent-APP-API-Testing
+# Inkam Distribution Mobile App API Testing

-Inkam is a distribution mobile app.
-Where users can earn commission money by acquiring customer for product/services.
-In this API testing project I have tested all the restful APIs of the app to make sure the APIs are working fine and automated the API testing process.
-Also generated a report by newman.
+Inkam is a distribution mobile app where users can earn commission money by acquiring customers for products/services.
+This repository contains an API testing project where all the RESTful APIs of the app have been thoroughly tested to ensure functionality.
+Additionally, the API testing process has been automated, and a report has been generated using Newman.

+## API List

+- Countries
+- Cities
+- Locations
+- Areas
+- Categories
+- Banners
+- Brands
+- Login
+- OTP Verify
+- Update Profile
+- Upload Profile Photo
+- File Upload
+- User Info
+- Get Acquisition
+- Get Leads
+- Get Withdrawals
+- Add Acquisition
+- Get Payment Method
+- Get Transaction
+- Renew Access Token
+- Logout

+## Technologies
+- Postman: For API testing
+- Newman: For generating reports and running tests in CI/CD pipelines